The Most Common Causes of Hair Loss for Women

 The most common cause for hair loss in genetic, most commonly referred to as female pattern hair loss.
 The medical term is androgenic alopecia and is the result of exposure to certain male sex hormones or androgens (testosterone being one of them).
 It is the same cause for men with male pattern baldness, which is also hereditary.

-Treatments for female pattern hair loss include topical Rogaine, prescription medication, micro-needling with PRP (Platelet Rich Plasma), or hair transplant surgery.
+Treatments for female pattern hair loss include topical Rogaine, prescription medication, or hair transplant surgery.
 Some women experiencing female pattern hair loss may be able to cover thinning areas with creative hair styles or clip-ins.

 It’s important to seek the advice of a hair restoration specialist if you are experiencing excess hair loss to determine the best course of action.
 Dr. Scott Thompson offers complimentary consultations in both Layton and Draper, Utah by calling (801)776-2220.